-In October 2014, the City of Winchester purchased the Winchester Towers property with the intention of partnering with a developer to completely renovate the building into a useful and attractive contributor to downtown Winchester.
+In October 2014, the City of Winchester purchased the Winchester Towers property for $795,000 with the intention of partnering with a developer to completely renovate the building into a useful and attractive contributor to downtown Winchester.
 As of April 2016, the City began exploring the option to sell or convey the property to the Economic Development Authority (EDA).

 At the July 12, 2016 Regular Meeting, City Council approved Resolution 2016-33 authorizing the City Manager to execute a Letter of Intent with the Winchester Economic Development Authority (EDA) for the purpose of selling 200 N. Cameron Street for $795,000.

 Also, during fiscal year 2014, the City of Winchester complied with DHCD’s enterprise zone funding requirement and designated $500,000 to be used for local enterprise zone projects.
 To date, none of this money has been spent as the EDA's budget has included adequate financial resources to fund all awarded financial incentives since the inception of the City's Enterprise Zone program.

 Since the Winchester Towers redevelopment project will be an enterprise zone project, the City has made available up to $400,000 of the available Enterprise Zone funding for the demolition of the Winchester Towers.
 Final cost of demo was $392,312.44.

 The EDA entered into an options agreement with North Cameron Development Group LLC in September 2016.
 North Cameron Development Group is afforded time to study the property and find development partners before deciding to purchase the property from the EDA.
 The agreement will expire in December 2017 (extended), however, North Cameron Development Group decided not to exercise their right to purchase the building (as of 12/12/17).
 The EDA decided to evaluate other development options with potential partners.